master4eg/docker_laravel/README.md

 - php: php:8.3-fpm-alpine with Composer, GD, Intl, Mbstring, Zip, Opcache, and other common extensions.
 - nginx: serves the public directory and forwards PHP requests to php-fpm.
 - mysql: MySQL 8 with utf8mb4 defaults and an init script that creates the laravel database.
+- redis: Redis 7 for caching, queues, and broadcasts (phpredis extension pre-installed).
 - mailhog: lightweight SMTP catcher with a browser UI.

 ## Prerequisites